bhgeorge/teysa/packages/@teysa/eslint-config-react/README.md

 # `@teysa/eslint-config-react`

-Shared eslint configuration for `@teysa` React-based projects.
+Pluggable eslint config for `@teysa` React projects

 ## Usage

-Install this package as a dev dependency
+Install as a dev dependency
 ```
-yarn add -D @dullaghan/eslint-config-react
+yarn add -D @teysa/eslint-config-react
 ```

-Add an `.eslintrc.json` file to the root of your project with the following
+Add an `eslintrc.json` file to the root of your repository with the following
 ```
 {
-  "extends": ["@teysa/eslint-config-react"]
+  "extends": ["@dullaghan/eslint-config-react"]
 }
 ```